iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.1.1/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 1 reviews"/>
 </p>

+> So in a month this app has used 0.00mb of data.. it doesnt work and totally pointless.
+More SNP propaganda<br> :date: __2021-02-06 12:24:45__

 > Unless you book a test through the app you cannot get a code to put in so it is near enough useless<br> :date: __2021-01-29 10:00:14__